sdasara95/InsightDE/README.md

 ### process:

-This method creates a nested dictionary with the following 'Key' heirarchy:
+This method creates a nested dictionary with the following `Key` heirarchy:
 * Border
 * Measure
 * Year
 * Month

-The value is 'Value' if the key is created for the first time.
+The value is `Value` if the key is created for the first time.
-The value is '+=Value' if the key already exists.
+The value is `+=Value` if the key already exists.

-Stored in 'self.data_dict'
+Stored in `self.data_dict`

 Input: Dataset as list of lists